Pages

 * Gambia's own beer, Julbrew[4] is worth a try.
 It's made by Banjul Breweries, who also make soft drinks.

-is used as a kind of wine by the locals, and you may get a chance to
+* Palm Wine is juice from palmtrees that is collected and fermented.
+It is used as a kind of wine by the locals, and you may get a chance to try it if you go on a tour to rural Gambia.

 * Baobab juice